Kyazs/Jail-Vms/README.md

 # Accessing the Project Files

-Due to the large size of the system files, I am unable to provide them directly through Google Drive.
-Instead, you can access the full project by cloning our GitHub repository.
+    If the extraction of the zip file fails, proceed with cloning the GitHub repository. else skip the cloning of the Repository

 ## Steps to Clone the Repository

 1. Ensure you have Git installed on your system.
 If not, download it [here](https://git-scm.com/downloads).